pegasone/pegasone.github.io/index.md

 ![Figure 23](/img/img029.png)

-By cross-referecing the two results (for consistency, we need both criteria to be met) we get: Spain, France, Israel, and Belgium.
+For consistency, we need both criteria to be met.
+By cross-referecing the two results we get: Spain, France, Israel, and Belgium.